nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 Tht annotation schema is made up of nested Benthic Composition classes taken direclty from the CATAMI schema and a Field of View and Relief class that are useful for characterising horizonatlly facing imagery.
 BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief

+To the BROAD class we have added additional levels of "Open Water", to calculate the % of benthos within each image, and "Unknown", to account for the frequent issues of limited visibility typical for forward facing imagery.

+The FieldOfView class allows the qualification of the image quality within each cell and the "Limited" class is used where benthos or substrate obscurs the cell within ~1m of the camera (typically the length of the diode arm of stereo-video systems)

+The Relief class uses a 0-5 quatification of releif

 <HR>
 </HR>